TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

-With the new breadboard space now available, two new [user-accessible registers](../dxy-registers/) were added along with an internal D register and a dedicated added that can add D to either X, Y, or zero.
+With the new breadboard space now available, two new [user-accessible registers](../dxy-registers/) were added along with an internal D register and a dedicated adder that can add D to either X, Y, or zero.

 In addition to the new hardware, the instruction set got a major reorganization.
 The X and Y registers and their new addressing modes made it possible to build a 6502-like